Dementia Friendly Glencoe

 - Emily Mysel, LCSW (Senior Program Manager, Family Service of Glencoe)

 - Paula Alexander, LCSW (Social Emotional Wellness Specialist, District 35)

 - Liz McClain (Head of Adult Services, Glencoe Public Library)

 - Grace Hayek (Programs and Engagement Library, Glencoe Public Library)

-- Lisa Sheppard (Glencoe Park District)
+- Nate Van Allen (Glencoe Park District)